open-physiology/open-physiology-viewer/manual/model.md

  The property `internalNodes` may contain a set of nodes that have to be positioned on the lyph.
 Such nodes will be projected on the lyph's surface and attract to its center.
 Note that the viewer will not be able to render the graph if the positioning constraints are not satisfiable, i.e., if one tries to put the source or target node of the lyph's axis inside of the lyph, the force-directed layout method will not converge.

  The property `internalLyphs` is used to define the inner content of the lyph, i.e., neurons within the neural system parts.
-The related property, `internalLyphInLyph`, will indicate to which lyph the given lyph belongs.
+The related property, `internalInLyph`, will indicate to which lyph the given lyph belongs.

  Just like any other lyph, internal lyphs should have an axis of rotation to be hold in place.
 In practice, there may be elements with uncertain or unspecified position within a larger element, i.e., blood cells within blood fluid.
 Until the method of positioning of inner content within a lyph is clarified by the physiology experts, we auto-generate links and position them in a line along the radial axis of the container lyph.